Neural-Systems-at-UIO/nutil/docs/index.rst

    **Nutil enables four operations detailed further in this user guide:**

-*A. TiffCreator:* convert JPEG, PNG and normal TIFF images to tiled TIFF format
+A. TiffCreator: convert JPEG, PNG and normal TIFF images to tiled TIFF format

-*B. Transform:* rename, rotate, resize and compile thumbnails of large tiled TIFF images
+B. Transform: rename, rotate, resize and compile thumbnails of large tiled TIFF images

-*C. Quantifier*: for the batch extraction, quantification and spatial analysis of labelling segmented from 2D mouse or rat brain section images (for example, immunohistochemical labelling).
+C. Quantifier: for the batch extraction, quantification and spatial analysis of labelling segmented from 2D mouse or rat brain section images (for example, immunohistochemical labelling).

-*D. Resize:* for resizing JPEG/PNG images with output in PNG format.
+D. Resize: for resizing JPEG/PNG images with output in PNG format.

    .. image:: cfad7c6d57444e3b93185b655ab922e0/media/image1.png
       :width: 2.87083in